cdubz/rdap-explorer/README.md

 python manage.py runserver --settings=rdap_explorer.settings.custom
 ```

-The application should not be available at
+The application should now be available at
 [http://127.0.0.1:8000/](http://127.0.0.1:8000/).